9 Best Ski Resorts in New Mexico, 2024/25

 If you love green runs and endless blue cruisers with a few short black diamonds to add a bit of spice to your day, then Angel Fire Resort is where you'll find your happy place.
 Many beginner and intermediate level skiers prefer Angel Fire to Taos.

-Angel Fire has 81 runs with 77 percent of those rated either intermediate or easy, making it an ideal location for a family ski vacation.
-You'll also be assured of good snow, as over half the mountain is covered by snowmaking equipment just in case Mother Nature needs a hand.
+Angel Fire has 86 runs with 73 percent of those rated intermediate or easy, making it an ideal location for a family ski vacation.
+You'll also be assured of good snow, as over half the mountain is covered by snowmaking equipment just in case Mother Nature needs a hand delivering the usual 210+ inches of snow on average per season.

 If your skiing skills or boarding skills lean towards intermediate or advanced, start your day on the Southwest Flyer quad chair to get your legs tuned up on moderate-length cruisers.
 Once warmed up, try a couple of the black diamond runs off this chair, or if you'd rather continue cruising, head to the extra-long cruisers off Chili Express.
 At some point in the day see if you can make it down Silver Chute all the way to the bottom without stopping.

-The mountain also has several quality terrain parks that will have you riding pipes and catching big air.
+The mountain also has three quality terrain parks, Liberation Park, Sweet Street, and Tank 9, that will have you riding pipes and catching big air.

-If you haven't had enough or started your day late, Angel Fire offers night skiing for an additional fee.
+If you haven't had enough by sundown, Angel Fire offers night skiing for an additional fee.
+Or, if you are done skiing and are looking for something fun and easy, check out their tubing park.

 Accommodation options at the hill range from condos through to hotels and bed and breakfasts.
 Taos, with a wide range of hotels, resorts, and restaurants is 40 minutes away.